DUTIES AND RESPONSIBILITIES:

 - A strong commitment to targeting programs that addresses reducing health disparities and promoting health equity.

 - High level of comfort working with diverse populations and working across multiple departments throughout the Library.

-- Independent and self-starter, highly-organized and capable of managing multiple projects simultaneously.
+- Demonstrates the ability to work independently, a self-starter, highly-organized and capable of managing multiple projects simultaneously.